Partisan Control of State Legislatures Remains Largely Unchanged

 - Five newly elected state legislators will become the first Muslim legislators in their states: Mauree Turner in Oklahoma, Madinah Wilson-Anton in Delaware, Iman Jodeh in Colorado, Samba Baldeh in Wisconsin, and Christopher Benjamin in Florida.

-- LGBTQIA wins: In Deleware, Sarah McBride became the first transgender person elected to a state Senate.
+- Several LGBTQIA “firsts” were celebrated throughout the country: In Delaware, Sarah McBride became the first transgender person elected to a state Senate.
 Two other Democrats became the first openly transgender people to win seats in their states’ Houses: Taylor Small in Vermont and Stephanie Byers in Kansas.
-Tenessee elected its first openly gay and openly bisexual legislators, Eddie Mannis and Torrey Harris respectively.
+Tenessee elected its first openly gay and openly bisexual legislators, Eddie Mannis and Torrey Harris, respectively.

-- In WA state, the number of Black women legislators tripled from the previous year.
+- In Washington state, the number of Black women legislators tripled from the previous year.

-- We still have to fight to continue the trend.
-We can never achieve justice if our decision-makers are older, whiter, and richer, than the people they represent–or if only 29% of state legislators who hold office are women and 78% are white.
-Our state systems are designed to incentivize certain people to hold state elected office: in numerous states, legislators are part-time, paid very little if at all, and required to drop everything else for several months each year to be fully available for their legislative sessions.
+In many states, legislators are part-time, paid very little (if at all,) and required to drop everything to be fully available for their legislative sessions.
 This has led to state legislatures being disproportionately composed of retirees, independently wealthy people, and those whose educational and career privileges allow them to hit pause on their careers for up to several months per year without repercussions.

-We know that bold champions can make a difference in every legislative context–majorities, minorities, and split governance states– and our champions need resources and support to make transformative change.
+We know that bold champions can make a difference in every legislative context — majorities, minorities, and split governance states — and our champions need resources and support to create transformative change.
+SiX is designed precisely for this work.

 The road ahead isn’t easy, but the work to transform this country is a long arc.
 We stand on the shoulders of our ancestors and are so grateful to be in this generational struggle.